 To do this:

-- In the Client ID box, paste in the Microsoft Teams Application ID you stored earlier.
+- In the Client ID box, paste in the Microsoft Teams Application ID:

-- Click Next.
-Then click Authorize.
-The Custom Apps screen redisplays.
-Box for Microsoft Teams now displays in the list of apps.
+- Click Authorize.
+Box for Microsoft Teams now appears in the list of apps.

 - Verify the Teams status is Available.
-If it’s disabled, under the Status column, click the corresponding down arrow and then click Available.
+If it is disabled, under the Status column, click the corresponding down arrow and then click Available.

 - In the Microsoft 365 Tenant ID box, paste your unique Microsoft 365 Tenant ID.
 To retrieve this ID: